JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2023_01.md

 What's more, Jesus felt totally united to Divinity, to the Father or Source of Everything.
 He said it repeatedly:

 > And when Philip had spoken, Jesus said: “Philip, have I been so long with you and yet you do not even now know me?
 Again do I declare: He who has seen me has seen the Father.
 How can you then say, Show us the Father?
 Do you not believe that I am in the Father and the Father in me?
 Have I not taught you that the words which I speak are not my words but the words of the Father?
 I speak for the Father and not of myself.
 I am in this world to do the Father’s will, and that I have done.
-My Father abides in me and works through me.
-Believe me when I say that the Father is in me, and that I am in the Father, or else believe me for the sake of the very life I have lived—for the work’s sake.” ([UB 180:3.9](/en/The_Urantia_Book/180#p3_9))
+My Father abides in me and works through me.” ([UB 180:3.9](/en/The_Urantia_Book/180#p3_9))

 Jesus, therefore, gives us a new image of God.
 In Jesus the fullest image of God was manifested, the authentic human being was shown.
 In his way of speaking about God and in his way of being human we discover the human face of God.
 God and Man united.